Michael Wilkinson, 2015

-Shaena works as an Intensive Care Coordinator at Children's Services of Roxbury where she facilitates Care Planning Team meetings and creates Individualized Care Plans for youth and families with serious emotional disturbances.
+Shaena, Class of 2013, works as an Intensive Care Coordinator at Children's Services of Roxbury where she facilitates Care Planning Team meetings and creates Individualized Care Plans for youth and families with serious emotional disturbances.
 Through her small business corporation, Social and Life Services Inc., Shaena specializes in helping young mothers and teen girls reach into their self-esteem and pursue resources that will ensure their success in life.

-Analissa Iverson, 2012
+Analissa Iversen, 2012